Sakeswap/sakeperp-arbitrageur/README.md

 # sakeperp-arbitrageur
-The `sakeperp-arbitrageur` is an arbitrage bot that  execute automated trading strategies between SakePerp ([site](https://sakeperp.fi/)) and centralized perpetual exchange like Binance/FTX/Huobi/OKex.
+The `sakeperp-arbitrageur` is an arbitrage bot that executes automated trading strategies between SakePerp ([site](https://sakeperp.fi/)) and centralized perpetual exchange like Binance/FTX/Huobi/OKex.

 # Default Strategy
 The default strategy is to "buy low, sell high" to make profit between two different exchanges.

-The logic behind the the strategy is that the independent price discovery during SakePerp and CEX may lead to price difference for the same trading pair sometimes, but they are tend to be consistent in the long term.
+The logic behind the the strategy is that the independent price discovery during SakePerp and CEX may lead to price difference for the same trading pair sometimes, but they tend to be consistent in the long term.

-For example, when the ETH-perp on SakePerp is 1500, and 1520 at FTX, we could long ETH-perp at Perp exchange, and short at FTX in the expectation that some time later the prices will converge.
+For example, when the ETH-perp on SakePerp is 1500, and 1520 on FTX, we could long ETH-perp on the Perp exchange, while short on FTX in the expectation that some time later the prices will converge.
 Let's say the price at SakePerp increases to 1550, and the price at FTX increases to 1545.
 The bot will sell the positions at both exchanges.
 The PnL in this example will be +50 USD on SakePerp, and -25 USD at FTX, for a total of +25 USD.

 See the following table for multiple cases.